 - a.
-Improve permeability and support a range of improvements to promote and enhance the environment for pedestrians and cyclists (also see policy WTC8) as follows: - Establish a pedestrian and cycle link between Queens Road station and Walthamstow Central station; - ii.
+Improve permeability and support a range of improvements to promote and enhance the environment for pedestrians and cyclists (also see policy WTC8) as follows: - i.
+Establish a pedestrian and cycle link between Queens Road station and Walthamstow Central station; - ii.
 Create more routes through/under the rail line to improve north/south links; - iii.
 Improved pedestrian and cycle links to Walthamstow Village and Walthamstow Wetlands; - iv.
 Improved permeability as part of the redevelopment proposals at South Grove and Brunner Road Industrial Units by improve existing and creating new links from these sites into the High Street and to St James Street Station; - v.
 Ensure that these routes are safe, secure and attractive.
 Improve the key junctions of entrance/exit of Walthamstow overground bus station, Hoe Street/Selborne Road/Station Approach, Hoe Street and Church Hill and High Street and Palmerston Road; - vi.
-Introduce a number of traffic calming measures to reduce speed limits within the centre, particualry on Hoe Street, Palmerston Road, South Grove and
+Introduce a number of traffic calming measures to reduce speed limits within the centre, particularly on Hoe Street, Palmerston Road, South Grove and St James Street in order to slow traffic and make roads safer and more attractive to other road users; and - vii.
+Incorporate adequate safe and secure cycle parking will be incorporated in the centre as part of public realm improvements and new development.

-- St James Street in order to slow traffic and make roads safer and more attractive to other road users; and - vii.
-Incorporate adequate safe and secure cycle parking will be incorporated in the centre as part of public realm improvements and new development. - b.
-Require new development to provide electric car charging points in accordance with the London Plan (2011).; and - c.
-Require new development to provide Transport Assessments and Travel Plans in accordance with Development Management Policy DM14 Co-Ordinating Land Use.
+b.
+Require new development to provide electric car charging points in accordance with the London Plan (2011).